-During you’re the first three lab session, you will be introduced to basics of Physics experimentation: Concepts such as accuracy, possible error, data collection, constructing graphs, and writing a report.
-Instructions for this first lab session are available on the web page .
+During your first three lab sessions, you will be introduced to basics of physics experimentation and to concepts such as accuracy, possible error, data collection, constructing graphs, and writing a report.
 You will also meet your Lab Assistant in that session.
-You will be submitting your project proposal (described below) to him/her later.
+You will be submitting your lab reports and all material related to your lab project to them.

 Timeline of the laboratory

 |Week||Dates||Lab Work||Project Related Work|

 |2||1 Feb. – 5 Feb.||No lab|

 |3||8 – 12 Feb.||1 st. Experiments|

 |7||7 – 11 Mar.||3 rd.
 Experiments||Deadline for the proposals 11 March, 23:59 hrs.|

 |9||21 – 25 Mar.||Deadline for revised proposals 25 March, 23:59|